Snapshots are used to save the state of a resource at a specific point in time. Both disk and virtual machine snapshots are supported.

 To create snapshots of virtual machines, the VirtualMachineSnapshot resource is used.

-If integrity and consistency are not critical, a snapshot can be taken from a running virtual machine without freezing the file system.
-To do this, specify the following in the VirtualMachineSnapshot resource’s specification:
+• qemu-guest-agent is installed and the file system is successfully “frozen”.
+If data integrity is not critical, the snapshot can be created on a running VM without freezing the file system.
+To do this, specify in the specification:

 spec: